pescadorbob/ik-iac/problem-3/docs/readme.md

 ✨  Total time: 296.48s
 ```

+Take note of the deployed public url in your stack.
+E.g. test-env.eba-9tjmnwpj.us-west-2.elasticbeanstalk.com

 # Manually deploy the application

 This is just the Application and the Environment.
 Now we need to upload and deploy the 'corvallis-happenings' application.

-To test our war first, manually select the deployed environment and select 'Upload and deploy', and git it your war.
+To test our war first, manually select the deployed environment and select 'Upload and deploy', and give it your war.

 If you have bad luck like mine and nothing happens, check **Troubleshooting below**.
 If however, you did better and used all the same versions of java for building and running your application, you'll see success like below here: